dfelinto/blender-manual/manual/modeling/meshes/uv/editing.rst

 .. _bpy.types.SpaceUVEditor.pixel_round_mode:

 Round to Pixels
-   Round UVs to pixels while editing.
+   During UV transforms, you can use Round to Pixels to help with matching features in the image or ensure your UVs have precise horizontal, vertical or diagonal alignment.

+   Note that Round to Pixels is applied after any snapping modes.

    :Disabled: UVs will not be rounded.
    :Corner:
-      Will force the UVs to round to the corners of the nearest pixels of an image if loaded.
+      Will force the UVs to round to the corner of the nearest pixel of an image if loaded.
    :Center:
-      Will force the UVs to round to the center of the nearest pixels of an image if loaded.
+      Will force the UVs to round to the center of the nearest pixel of an image if loaded.

 .. _bpy.types.SpaceUVEditor.lock_bounds: